Aiiii-den/ml_pm10/README.md

 - Reduction in life expectancy

 I personally came into contact with the topic of air quality in 2017/18 when I spend 6 month in China.
-Especially in the winter month the air got so bad that even opening the windows was strongly advised against.
+Especially in the winter months the air got so bad that even opening the windows was strongly advised against.
 This experience caused me to be more aware of potential harm caused by bad air quality even years after.

 The motivation of this project is to bring more awareness of the effect of air quality to both my classmates and people using my